weavejester/lein-ring/README.md

 * `:listener-class` -
   Class used for init/destroy functions.
 Called listener because underneath it uses a ServletContextListener.
+* `:context-params` -
+  The context parameters to write to the web.xml file.
+This should be a sequence of maps.
+Each map should contain :param-name and :param-value keys.
+* `:servlet-params` -
+  The servlet init parameters to write to the web.xml file.
+This should be a sequence of maps.
+Each map should contain :param-name and :param-value keys.

 These keys should be placed under the `:ring` key in `project.clj`, and are optional values.
 If not supplied, default values will be used instead.